oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

-# Load Data from Private Object Storage Buckets
+# Link Data from Private Object Storage Buckets

 ## Introduction
-In this lab, you will load more data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into your Oracle Autonomous Database instance, in preparation for exploration and analysis.
+In this lab, you will link to data from the MovieStream data lake on [Oracle Cloud Infrastructure Object Storage](https://www.oracle.com/cloud/storage/object-storage.html) into your Oracle Autonomous Database instance, in preparation for exploration and analysis.

-You will practice loading data from a **private** Object Storage bucket.
+You will practice linking to data from a **private** Object Storage bucket.
 You learn how to set up and use an authentication token and object store credentials to access sensitive data in the private object store.
 Instead of using the wizard-driven data loading tools of Database Actions, you practice loading data using the **DBMS_CLOUD** PL/SQL package, the preferred method for load automation.

 > **Note:** While this lab uses Oracle Autonomous Data Warehouse, the steps are identical for loading data into an Oracle Autonomous Transaction Processing database.